bbatsov/batsov.com/_posts/2022-01-30-the-case-against-crypto.md

 - [Blockchain-based systems are not what they say they are](https://blog.mollywhite.net/blockchains-are-not-what-they-say/)
 - [Web3](https://www.profgalloway.com/web3/)

+[^1]: A broad term for cryptocurrencies and other blockchain-powered tech.
+I'm not skeptical of cryptography at all!
-[^1]: Then again - I had the same hope in 2018 and see where we ended up today.
+[^2]: Then again - I had the same hope in 2018 and see where we ended up today.
 The blockchain works in mysterious ways.
 So does Elon Musk.